RandyGraham/Python-TKML/readme.md

 ### Installation

-Drag this file into your project directory.
+Drag tkml.py into your project directory.

 ```python
 from tkml import TKMLWidget